Bupropion: Contraindications

-The US Food and Drug Administration (FDA) prescription label advises that bupropion should not be prescribed to individuals with epilepsy or other conditions that lower the seizure threshold, such as anorexia nervosa, bulimia nervosa, or benzodiazepine or alcohol withdrawal.
+The US Food and Drug Administration (FDA) prescription label advises that bupropion should not be prescribed to individuals with epilepsy or other conditions that lower the seizure threshold, such as anorexia nervosa, bulimia nervosa, or withdrawal from benzodiazepines or alcohol.
 It should be avoided in individuals who are taking monoamine oxidase inhibitors (MAOIs).
 The label recommends that caution should be exercised when treating people with liver damage, severe kidney disease, and severe hypertension, and in children, adolescents, and young adults due to the increased risk of suicidal ideation.

 Side effects

 The common adverse effects of bupropion with the greatest difference from placebo are dry mouth, nausea, constipation, insomnia, anxiety, tremor, and excessive sweating.
 Bupropion has the highest incidence of insomnia of all second-generation antidepressants, apart from desvenlafaxine.
 It is also associated with about 20% increased risk of headache.

 Bupropion raises blood pressure in some people.
 One study showed an average rise of 6 mm Hg in systolic blood pressure in 10% of patients.
 The prescribing information notes that hypertension, sometimes severe, is observed in some people taking bupropion, both with and without pre-existing hypertension.
 The safety of bupropion in people with cardiovascular conditions and its general cardiovascular safety profile remains unclear due to the lack of data.
+Bupropion has not been associated with QT prolongation at therapeutic doses but has been associated with QT prolongation in overdose.

 Seizure is a rare but serious adverse effect of bupropion.
-It is strongly dose-dependent: for the immediate release preparation, the seizure incidence is 0.4% at the dose 300–450 mg per day; the incidence climbs almost ten-fold for the higher than recommended dose of 600 mg.
-For comparison, the incidence of unprovoked seizure in the general population is 0.07–0.09%, and the risk of seizure for a variety of other antidepressants is generally 0–0.5% at the recommended doses.
+It is strongly dose-dependent: for the immediate release preparation, the seizure incidence is 0.4% at 300 to 450 mg per day; the incidence climbs almost 10-fold for the higher-than-recommended dose of 600 mg.
+For comparison, the incidence of unprovoked seizure in the general population is 0.07 to 0.09%, and the risk of seizure for a variety of other antidepressants is generally 0 to 0.5% at the recommended doses.

-Cases of liver toxicity leading to death or liver transplantation have been reported for bupropion.
+Rare cases of liver toxicity leading to death or liver transplantation have been reported for bupropion.
 It is considered to be one of several antidepressants with a greater risk of hepatotoxicity.
 The prescribing information warns about bupropion triggering an angle-closure glaucoma attack.
 On the other hand, bupropion may decrease the risk of development of open angle glaucoma.
+Bupropion has rarely been associated with instances of Stevens–Johnson syndrome.

 Bupropion use by mothers in the first trimester of pregnancy is associated with a 23% increase in the odds of congenital heart defects in their children.

-Bupropion has rarely been associated with instances of Stevens–Johnson syndrome.

-Bupropion has not been associated with QT prolongation at therapeutic doses but has been associated with QT prolongation in overdose.